A Gersten complex on real schemes: Introduction

 \subsubsection{Acknowledgments}

 We would like to thank Fr\'ed\'eric D\'eglise, Jean Fasel, Niels Feld, Adeel Khan, James Plowman, Marco Schlichting and Marcus Zibrowius for helpful discussions.
+FJ learned the difference between various versions of the six functors formalism from lectures on zeta values and L-functions of motives given by Bruno Kahn at Universit\'e Paris 6.

 Both authors are partially supported by the DFG Priority Programme SPP 1786.
-F. Jin is supported by Marc Levine's ERC Advanced Grant QUADAG.
-H. Xie is supported by EPSRC Grant EP/M001113/1 and he would also like to thank Max Planck Institute for Mathematics in Bonn for its hospitality.
-H. Xie would like to acknowledge the DFG-funded research training group GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology.
+FJ acknowledges support from the National Key Research and Development Program of China Grant Nr.2021YFA1001400, the National Natural Science Foundation of China Grant Nr.12101455, the Fundamental Research Funds for the Central Universities, and the ERC Project-QUADAG, which has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement Nr.832833).
+HX is supported by the Fundamental Research Funds from the Central Universities, Sun Yat-sen University 34000-31610294, NSFC Grant 12271529, NSFC Grant 12271500, EPSRC Grant EP/M001113/1 and he would also like to thank Max Planck Institute for Mathematics in Bonn for its hospitality.
+HX would like to acknowledge the DFG-funded research training group GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology.